leolanese/Angular-Zoneless-Signals/README.md

 ng serve
 ```

-Once the server is running, open your browser and navigate to `http://localhost:4200/`.
-The application will automatically reload whenever you modify any of the source files.
+Once the server is running, open wer browser and navigate to `http://localhost:4200/`.
+The application will automatically reload whenever we modify any of the source files.

 ## Code scaffolding